-Whether you own a small startup or a million-dollar enterprise, it is critical to safeguarding your business from disruptions due to security violations.
+Whether you own a small startup or a million-dollar enterprise, security breaches are a potential threat that should not be overlooked.
+It is critical to safeguard your business from disruptions due to security violations.
 Most small business owners tend to relax their data protection efforts, but that right there is a vulnerability that cybercriminals are waiting to exploit.

 The importance of data protection